toddhalfpenny/turbo-widgets/readme.txt

 Absolutely.
 Check it out [on our official site](http://turbowidgets.net/docs).

-= Can I have more than one defined sidebar area =

 == Screenshots ==

 1. Add A Widget button available in the standard WordPress editor